davestanley/nDDims/README.md

 # nDDims
 MATLAB MultiDimensional Dictionary class

-My work-in-progress class for implemneting Python-esque dictionaries in MATLAB.
+My work-in-progress class for implementing Python-esque dictionaries in MATLAB.

+This is a work in progress.
+The core code is implemented, but documentation is missing.
+I will be updating it more over the coming months.

+nDDims is similar to the multidimensional map function implemented by David Young.
+However, this implementation does not use MATLAB maps containers and instead just adds functionality to traditional MATLAB matrices and cell arrays.

 Related commands:
 - MATLAB Map Containers (https://www.mathworks.com/help/matlab/map-containers.html)